Skip to content

 The technical version

-• Largest Contentful Paint (LCP): how long until the main content is visible.
-Good is under 2.5 seconds.
-Usually fixed with a fast platform, optimized images, and not loading heavy scripts before content.
+• Largest Contentful Paint (LCP): how long until the biggest thing on screen, usually your hero image or headline, has finished loading.
+Good is under 2.5 seconds; 2.5 to 4 is shaky; over 4 is failing.
+Fixed by a fast platform, right-sized images, and not letting scripts load ahead of content.

-• Cumulative Layout Shift (CLS): how much the page jumps while loading.
+• Cumulative Layout Shift (CLS): how much the page jumps around as it loads, the thing that makes you tap the wrong button.
 Good is under 0.1.
-Usually about reserving space for images and avoiding content that pops in late.
+Fixed by reserving space for every image, ad, and embed so nothing shoves the content down when it arrives late.

 By firm size

 • Solo and micro: the most common killer is a bloated template plus three marketing widgets.
-A lean build usually passes all three vitals with room to spare.
+A lean build usually passes all three vitals with room to spare, and you rarely need to think about it again.

 • Small and medium: watch the third-party scripts.
-Every new tool a department adds (chat, scheduling, analytics) can cost you INP.
-Govern what loads.
+Every new tool a department bolts on (chat, scheduling, analytics, a review badge) can cost you INP, and nobody owns the total.
+Govern what loads, and audit it when a page starts to feel heavy.

 • Large and enterprise: this needs monitoring, not a one-time fix.
-Track field data continuously, because a redesign or a new tag can regress vitals overnight, invisibly.
+Track field data continuously across templates, because a redesign, a new marketing tag, or a single bad embed can regress vitals overnight, invisibly, on thousands of pages at once.

 Want to know your firm's current vitals and what is dragging them down?
-Run the estimator and we will measure it.
+Run the estimator and we will measure it, on real field data, and show you the two or three fixes that move it most.

 Written by